Appyx/RCWire/README.md

 I think this is the cheapest solution for creating a wireless network of ICs.

 ## How to use?
+The ArduinoExample.cpp showcases an garage door opener with only one command and the RaspberryExample.cpp is the sender which, in my case, is called with a shell script.
+(e.g. ```./send open the door```)
 ```
 //create an object
 RCWire wire = RCWire(0, 12);